California Back Injury Lawyers

 Minor Accidents Can Also Cause Serious Injuries

-The afflictions from the different types of back injuries from car accidents in California can limit the quality of life.
+The afflictions from the different types of back injuries from car accidents can limit the quality of life.
 Not only can it affect the ability to perform certain everyday tasks, but it can even lead to immobility.
 Or even death.

 While we associate these pains with high-impact accidents, the reality is that even minor crashes can have detrimental health consequences.
 And they will not only be excruciatingly painful, but also costly.
 A minor rear-end collision can cause back pain for years.
 In fact, out of the 800,000 victims who reported symptoms of whiplash last year, a large portion of them were from minor impacts.
 That is, from low-speed accidents: less than 10 mph.